agreenb/agreenb.github.io/_posts/2025-02-25-handwriting.md

 ## Where Robotics Fits In

-**Online handwriting** is essentially a 2D trajectory with an event signal (pen lift).
-A **robot manipulator** in 3D or 6D space can be described similarly: each step updates joint positions, and a discrete signal says "gripper open" or "gripper closed."
+**Online handwriting** is essentially a 2D trajectory plus a "lift pen" signal.
+A **robot manipulator** in 3D or 6D space similarly has continuous joint positions and a "gripper open/closed" signal.
+Both are sequential movement tasks with discrete events, and I thought about modeling my data in the way that a robot model might tokenize joint and gripper signals.

 ##### Connecting to SOTA robotics transformers

 1.  **RT-2**

     - **What it is:** [RT-2](https://arxiv.org/pdf/2307.15818) from Google DeepMind treats robot actions as text tokens.
 That way, it can take any vision-language model and fine-tune it into a vision-language-action model.
 During inference, the text tokens are decoded into continuous robot actions for closed-loop control.
     - **Why it relates:** This approach views motor commands as another language, just like how strokes could become discrete tokens in a handwriting language.

 2.  **RT-Trajectory**

     - **What it is:** [RT-Trajectory](https://arxiv.org/pdf/2311.01977), also from DeepMind, uses trajectories as a way to specify robot tasks.
 It captures similarities between motions across different tasks, improving generalization beyond language-only or image-only approaches.
     - **Why it relates:** Handwriting is already composed of 2D stroke movements, similar to these 2D trajectory sketches.
 By learning from 2D or 2.5D trajectory representations, RT-Trajectory shows how specifying a drawn path can yield robust policy generalization since it's easier to interpolate or adapt new motions.

 3.  **Pi-0**

-   - **Why it relates:** [Pi-0](https://arxiv.org/pdf/2410.24164v1), from Physical Intelligence, integrates vision, language, and proprioception into a single embedding space.
+    - **What it is:** [Pi-0](https://arxiv.org/pdf/2410.24164v1), from Physical Intelligence, integrates vision, language, and proprioception into a single embedding space.
 It uses action chunking and flow matching to model complex continuous actions at high frequencies up to 50 Hz.
     - **Why it relates:** Handwriting generation deals with trajectories at lower frequencies, but the principle is the same: refine trajectory generation in a globally coherent way.

-**Online handwriting** is a smaller domain that uses similar transformer blocks you'd find above, but at a lower dimension.
+4.  **HAMSTER**

+    - **What it is:** [HAMSTER](https://hamster-robot.github.io/paper.pdf) is a **hierarchical vision-language-action** approach from NVIDIA/UW/USC that came out after the first draft of this blog post.
+It trains a large VLM to produce a coarse 2D path, then hands that path off to a smaller, 3D-aware policy for precise manipulation.
+Super relevant, so I'll dig into this one more!

+    - **How trajectories help**:

+      - Learning in robotics often struggles because of:

+        - **Expensive on-robot data**: Collecting huge labeled image-action datasets is time-consuming and costly.
+        - **Overly specialized policies**: A monolithic vision-action model tends not to generalize well to new tasks or embodiments.
+        - **Inference frequency constraints**: Large VLMs can't always run at the frequency (e.g. 50Hz) needed for fine, real-time control.<br /><br />

+      - HAMSTER solves this by predicting a 2D path in the camera image, keeping the VLM **embodiment agnostic**.
+It doesn't need any details about the robot shape or degrees of freedom: just marks where to move in 2D space.
+A smaller, specialized policy then converts that path into precise 3D actions for whatever robot is actually used.

+    - **Leveraging off-domain data**:

+      - Because HAMSTER only needs 2D trajectories rather than explicit robot actions, it can fine-tune on cheaper data sources (e.g. action-free videos or physics simulations) using:

+        - Point tracking: track a person's hand or object in a video
+        - Hand-sketching: a human sketches the path directly on an image
+        - Proprioceptive projection: known joint positions are projected onto a 2D camera view <br /><br />

+    - **Why it relates:** HAMSTER focuses on robotic manipulation, but 2D trajectories apply equally to handwriting.
+We can find endless images of text online but lack stroke-by-stroke datasets.
+If we just approximate or extract 2D strokes from those images, a large VLM could propose coarse strokes that a smaller policy refines into Δx, Δy commands.

+These approaches cover vision-language data, 2D trajectories, and a separation of coarse and fine control, and highlight how **trajectory-based** representation can better use foundation models for precise motion policies.
+Online handwriting is certainly a smaller domain and scope, but relies on the same fundamental transformer approach.

 ---